cloudfoundry/docs-bosh/content/prefix-delegation-networks.md

 ### How Prefix Delegation Works

+!!!
+Important
+    BOSH cannot use prefix delegation networks for its own communication.
+Therefore, VMs using prefix delegation must also have a primary network (IPv4 or IPv6) for BOSH management traffic.

 When you configure prefix delegation, the BOSH Director automatically subdivides your network range into smaller prefixes and assigns one to each VM.
-Each VM then has exclusive control over its delegated prefix to allocate individual addresses internally.
+The delegated prefix becomes available to release jobs running on that VM through the job specification object, allowing them to allocate individual addresses from the prefix internally.

 #### Example: IPv4